wilsontelab/genomex-mdi-tools/shared/environments/README.md

 ## Creating shared environments

-Shared environments are specified in YAML configuration files in 'shared/environments' using the following syntax, where the name of the file is the name of the conda family.
+Shared environments are defined in YAML configuration files in 'shared/environments' using the following syntax, where the name of the file is the name of the conda family.